 Kashmiri Gate, built by Shah Jahan in 1638

-Because the cemetery is seen as a bitter reminder to Indians of their defeat and colonization by the British, funding for a restoration project would have to come from the British community outside of India.
-Due to lack of funding the project has been dropped for now, though some graves have been relocated to the Delhi War Cemetery at the request of surviving family members.
+The cemetery is seen as a bitter reminder to Indians of their defeat and colonization by the British, so any funding for a restoration project would have to come from the British community outside of India.
+Due to lack of funds the project has been dropped for now, though some graves have been relocated to the Delhi War Cemetery at the request of surviving family members.

 • Hours & Cost: 8:00 am – 6:00 pm (summer) & 9:00 am – 5:00 pm (winter), daily; free